aztra7/cursor-explorer-integration/README.md

 ### Method 2: Manual Reg File

-1.Open add_cursor_context.reg in Notepad.
+1. Open add_cursor_context.reg in Notepad.
-2.Replace YourUserName with your actual Windows username.
+2. Replace YourUserName with your actual Windows username.
-3.Double-click the file to merge it into the Registry.
+3. Double-click the file to merge it into the Registry.
-4.Restart File Explorer (or log out/in) to apply.
+4. Restart File Explorer (or log out/in) to apply.

  ---